2022 Georgia House of Representatives election

-The 2022 Georgia House of Representatives elections were held on November 8, 2022 as part of the biennial United States elections.
+The 2022 Georgia House of Representatives elections were held on November 8, 2022, as part of the biennial United States elections.
+The election coincided with elections for other offices including for governor, U.S Senate, U.S House, and State Senate.
 Georgia voters elected state representatives in all 180 of the state house's districts to the 157th Georgia General Assembly.
 State representatives serve two-year terms in the Georgia House of Representatives.

-Primaries were held on May 24, 2022, and primary runoffs occurred June 21, 2022, to determine which candidates would appear on the November 8 ballot.
+The primary election was held on May 24, 2022, with a primary run-off held on June 21, 2022.